THIRD PARTY LITIGATION FUNDING (TPLF) AND / OR AFTER THE EVENT INSURANCE (ATE)

 Costs can be from 100% of the total funding, but typically closer to twice/thrice the amount of total funding and sometimes higher.

-CFA Funding and ATE
+Conditional Fee Agreement (CFA) Funding and ATE

 THE IMPORTANCE OF SEEKING ATE INSURANCE AND LITIGATION FUNDING EARLY IN THE PROCESS